I dreamed I was at a bar, or maybe I really was at a bar, & I had the Times magazine in front of me.

 No, I said.

 My ex & I, the bartender mused, rinsing a glass, we used to get angry when the other one would fill in a word.
+My ex & I, I mused, counting my money, we used to fight over who got to hold the pen.
+Who got to hold it? he asked.

 I did, I said.
 I always got to hold the pen, but somehow I never got to win a fight.